furan917/MageComm/README.md

 ## Examples

-1. Listen to messages from `magerun` and `deploy`:
+1. Listen to messages from `magerun`:
-`magecomm listen magerun deploy`
+`magecomm listen magerun`

 2. Execute a magerun command using SQS as the publisher engine:
 `magecomm magerun cache:clean`
 `magecomm magerun setup:upgrade --keep-generated`

-3. Deploy a gzipped file (WIP, not yet implemented):
-`magecomm deploy path/to/archive.gz`

-4. Extract and print the contents of a file from an archive (RAR, 7zip, and Xz are supported if installed)):
+3Extract and print the contents of a file from an archive (RAR, 7zip, and Xz are supported if installed)):
 `magecomm cat path/to/archive.zip /path/to/file.txt`
 `magecomm cat path/to/archive.tar /path/to/file.txt`
 `magecomm cat path/to/archive.tar.gz /path/to/file.txt`
 `magecomm cat path/to/archive.tar.bz2 /path/to/file.txt`
 `magecomm cat path/to/archive.tar.xz /path/to/file.txt`
 `magecomm cat path/to/archive.rar /path/to/file.txt`
 `magecomm cat path/to/archive.7zip /path/to/file.txt`

-5. Extract and print the contents of a file from the latest deploy
-`magecomm cat-deploy /path/to/target/file.txt`